Chris232181/Loan-Default-Forecasting-using-ML/README.md

 ![table](Forecast_PD_XGB_Table.PNG "XGB_PD Forecast")

 Based on the initial results, we could already see that the XGB appeared to be more accurate in its predicting ability.
-We went on to further evaluate both model by applying several evaluation & scoring methods in order to determine which ML method (LG or XGB) is the more superior method to use when forecasting PDs.
+We went on to further evaluate both model by applying several evaluation & scoring methods in order to determine which ML method (LG or XGB) is the superior method to use when forecasting PDs.

 ## 5. Model Evaluation